Call Now Free Quote

 “How will you handle the joints that are near windows, doors, and trim?”

 Detail work around transitions is where quality differences become most visible.
-The contractor should describe how they will protect adjacent surfaces, maintain consistent joint depth at transitions, and handle mortar that meets other materials (flashing, caulking, wood trim).
+The contractor should describe how they will protect adjacent surfaces, maintain consistent joint depth at transitions, and handle mortar that meets other materials such as flashing, caulking, and wood trim.

 About Business